jamiegcan/a-place-for-salvador-allende/a_place_for_salvador_allende.md

 #### **Argentina, Austria and Belgium**

-Allende's pursuit of social justice through democratic means finds sympathy around the world, because respect for democracy and social justice is not exclusive to socialism.
+Allende's pursuit of social justice through democratic means finds sympathy around the world, because respect for democracy and respect for social justice is not exclusive to socialism.
 Rather, both should be expected from any government, local or national, regardless of political affiliation or lack thereof.

 _[[ID 113](http://www.abacq.org/calle/index.php?2011/09/15/547-buenos-aires-argentina)] Memorial plate to Salvador Allende at Plaza República de Chile, Buenos Aires, Argentina ([Photo](https://commons.wikimedia.org/wiki/File:Salvador_Allende_en_Plaza_Chile.JPG) by Gelpgim22 (Sergio Panei Pitrau), CC BY 3.0)_